-Activity 1 - Discussion on Traffic Signal Purpose and Design
+• Activity 1 - Discussion on Traffic Signal Purpose and Design

-- Why do some intersections have traffic signals and other intersections do not?
+- Do all intersections have traffic signals?
+Why or why not?
+Not all intersections have traffic signals.
 The decision to place a traffic signal is dependent on the amount of traffic at an intersection.
-Intersection traffic may include the number of vehicles that use the intersection and also the number of pedestrians or bicyclists that use an intersection over the course of a set time. - O What type of intersections do we observe around our city/town?
+Intersection traffic may include the number of vehicles that use the intersection and also the number of pedestrians or bicyclists that use an intersection over the course of a set time. - What type of intersections do we observe around our city/town?
 Student answers will vary based on local transportation infrastructure.
 Answers may include signalized intersections, stop-controlled intersections, and intersections with yield signs.
 Other characteristics that students may identify may include T-intersections (three-way intersections), four-way intersections, interchanges, roundabouts, and other alternative designs.
 Some signalized intersections may operate differently based on the time of day.
-For example, a signalized intersection near a school may only display the traditional red/yellow/green indications during school drop-off or dismissal - it may display flashing yellow (on the main road) and flashing red (on the access road) all other times. - How might traffic signals operate differently in a rural versus urban area?
-Traffic signals in rural areas likely have much lower amounts of traffic that utilize each intersection.
+For example, a signalized intersection near a school may only display the traditional red/yellow/green indications during school drop-off or dismissal - it may display flashing yellow (on the main road) and flashing red (on the access road) all other times. - Do we live in a rural area or an urban area?
+How might traffic signals operate differently in a different type of area?

+Traffic signals in rural areas likely have a much lower amount of traffic that utilize each intersection.
 Students may indicate that traffic lights in rural areas either have long wait times while you wait for the signal to turn green (pre-timed signal) or they may automatically turn green when there is very little traffic on the road (semi- or fully-actuated signals).